bbauska/W3Cx-3of5/README.md

 <h6 align="center">Tim Berners-Lee at his desk in CERN, 1994</h6>

-<a href="https://www.w3.org/People/Berners-Lee/">Tim Berners-Lee</a> wrote a <a href="https://www.w3.org/History/1989/proposal.html">proposal</a> in 1989 for a system called the World Wide Web.
+<a href="https://www.w3.org/People/Berners-Lee/" target="_blank">Tim Berners-Lee</a> wrote a <a href="https://www.w3.org/History/1989/proposal.html" target="_blank">proposal</a> in 1989 for a system called the World Wide Web.
 He then created the first Web browser, server, and Web page.
 He wrote the first specifications for URLs, HTTP, and HTML.

-In October 1994, Tim Berners-Lee founded the World Wide Web Consortium (W3C) at the Massachusetts Institute of Technology, Laboratory for Computer Science \[MIT/LCS\] in collaboration with <a href="https://home.cern/">CERN</a>, where the Web originated (see information on the <a href="https://www.w3.org/Daemon/">original CERN Server</a>, with support from DARPA and the <a href="https://ec.europa.eu/index_en.htm">European Commission</a>.
+In October 1994, Tim Berners-Lee founded the World Wide Web Consortium (W3C) at the Massachusetts Institute of Technology, Laboratory for Computer Science \[MIT/LCS\] in collaboration with <a href="https://home.cern/" target="_blank">CERN</a>, where the Web originated (see information on the <a href="https://www.w3.org/Daemon/" target="_blank">original CERN Server</a>, with support from DARPA and the <a href="https://ec.europa.eu/index_en.htm" target="_blank">European Commission</a>.

-In April 1995, <a href="https://www.inria.fr/">Inria</a> became the first European W3C host, followed by <a href="https://www.keio.ac.jp/">Keio University of Japan</a> (Shonan Fujisawa Campus) in Asia in 1996.
-In 2003, <a href="https://www.ercim.eu/">ERCIM</a> took over the role of European W3C Host from Inria.
-In 2013, W3C announced <a href="https://ev.buaa.edu.cn/">Beihang University</a> as the fourth Host.
+In April 1995, <a href="https://www.inria.fr/" target="_blank">Inria</a> became the first European W3C host, followed by <a href="https://www.keio.ac.jp/" target="_blank">Keio University of Japan</a> (Shonan Fujisawa Campus) in Asia in 1996.
+In 2003, <a href="https://www.ercim.eu/" target="_blank">ERCIM</a> took over the role of European W3C Host from Inria.
+In 2013, W3C announced <a href="https://ev.buaa.edu.cn/" target="_blank">Beihang University</a> as the fourth Host.

-In addition to these four Host locations that employ W3C staff, there are <a href="https://www.w3.org/Consortium/Offices/staff">W3C Offices</a> around the globe that support the developer communities in their regions and organize local events.
+In addition to these four Host locations that employ W3C staff, there are <a href="https://www.w3.org/Consortium/Offices/staff" target="_blank">W3C Offices</a> around the globe that support the developer communities in their regions and organize local events.
 Find the one next to your place!

 <h4>A few figures</h4>

 As of June 2020, W3C:
 <ul>
-<li>Is a <a href="https://www.w3.org/Consortium/Member/List)-driven">member</a>-driven organization composed of nearly 430 companies, universities, start-ups, etc. from all over the world.</li>
+<li>Is a <a href="https://www.w3.org/Consortium/Member/List)-driven" target="_blank">member</a>-driven organization composed of nearly 430 companies, universities, start-ups, etc. from all over the world.</li>
-<li>Holds 44 <a href="https://www.w3.org/groups/">technical groups</a>, including Working and Interest Groups where technical specifications are discussed and developed.</li>
+<li>Holds 44 <a href="https://www.w3.org/groups/" target="_blank">technical groups</a>, including Working and Interest Groups where technical specifications are discussed and developed.</li>
-<li>Published over 7,181 <a href="https://www.w3.org/TR/">published technical reports</a>, including 430 Web standards (or W3C Recommendations) - since January 1st,1995.</li>
+<li>Published over 7,181 <a href="https://www.w3.org/TR/" target="_blank">published technical reports</a>, including 430 Web standards (or W3C Recommendations) - since January 1st,1995.</li>
-<li>Runs a <a href="https://www.w3.org/Consortium/Translation/">translation program</a> to foster the translation of its specifications: see the <a href="https://www.w3.org/Consortium/Translation/matrix.html">translation matrix</a> currently listing 304 available translations of W3C recommendations.</li>
+<li>Runs a <a href="https://www.w3.org/Consortium/Translation/" target="_blank">translation program</a> to foster the translation of its specifications: see the <a href="https://www.w3.org/Consortium/Translation/matrix.html">translation matrix</a> currently listing 304 available translations of W3C recommendations.</li>
-<li>Hosts 337 <a href="https://www.w3.org/community/groups/">Community and Business Groups</a>, where developers, designers, and anyone passionate about the Web have a place to hold discussions and publish ideas.</li>
+<li>Hosts 337 <a href="https://www.w3.org/community/groups/" target="_blank">Community and Business Groups</a>, where developers, designers, and anyone passionate about the Web have a place to hold discussions and publish ideas.</li>
 <li>Gathers over 12,912 active participants constituting the W3C community.</li>
-<li>Has a <a href="https://www.w3.org/People/">technical staff</a> composed of 64 people, spread on all five continents.</li>
+<li>Has a <a href="https://www.w3.org/People/" target="_blank">technical staff</a> composed of 64 people, spread on all five continents.</li>
 </ul>

 <div align="right">